SEPTEMBER 12th - 13th

 Fishing will commence at midnight on the Friday.
 There are 13 inshore and 13 offshore species on the target list, when a competitor lands a fish, they take a photo of it on a brag mat provided and upload it to the SCF Research & Events app.
 The website will incorporate LIVE scoreboards that update in real time and display the current leader for each category, as well as the size of their catch.

 Everyone must gather at the Maroochydore Rugby League Club on the Friday evening to collect their information packs, confirm participant registration and attend the briefing/presentation.
 There will be some entertainment, food stalls, bar and activities for the kids, as well as product displays and demonstrations by various businesses in the industry and competition partners.
 The display items, product stalls, SCF team members and special guests will be present at the Rugby League Club each day.
 The competition finishes at 12pm on Sunday which will be followed by a presentation at the Maroochydore Rugby League Club where the winners will be awarded their prizes and the major prize will be drawn.
 The presentation will begin at 3pm, Sunday the 15th and followed by a celebration with the award winners and everyone involved.

 🌐 THE FISHING COMPETITION OF THE FUTURE IS BACK AGAIN! 🌐

 We are super excited to announce that the second Research & Sustainability Competition on the Sunshine Coast will include all the same displays/special guests as the first.
-All the new and cool things will be added when the early bird tickets are announced.
+All the new and cool things will be added as we get closer to the event.